kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I attended the Two Sigma Quant Talks (1/24) and (2/23) by invitation.
 - I attended the RIMS workshop on Zeta functions and their representations virtually.
 - I got a shoutout for Women's International Day by Technovation.
+- I will be at UT Austin over summer at the iSchool Inclusion Institute (I3) teaching a "Computational Tools" class for 10 days!
+I am OVER THE MOON excited for the opportunity!!!
 - I have been invited to High Assurance Cryptographic Software (HACS), a post-quantum focused verification workshop at Real World Crypto (Japan) 2023!
 (This conflicts with WIN for me, but I'm working with organizers (and a mentor) to catch up on the material, for which I'm super grateful!)
 - I have been accepted to CrossFyre at Eurocrypt, the workshop on "Cryptography, Robust and Provably Secure Schemes for Female Young Researchers",